syntasso/kratix-docs/docs/main/06-kratix-cli/00_intro.md

 Where:

 - `mysql` is the name of the Promise
-- `mygroup.org` is the Group of the Promised resource
+- `mygroup.org` is the Group of the Promised API resource
 - `Database` is the Kind provided by the Promise
-- `v1alpha1` is the Version of the Promised resource
+- `v1alpha1` is the Version of the Promised API resource

 :::tip Splitting files